 It is also the 75th anniversary of Midgley Football Club - quite an achievement for any amateur club.

-Many thanks to all who decorated wells, organised the event and attended to view the glorious wells of Midlgey.
+Many thanks to all who decorated wells, organised the event and attended to view the glorious wells of Midgley.
 This year the theme was Sports and Past times and we had a lovely sunny day for a walk and refreshments were served in the community room during the morning.

 Its great to see an ancient tradition and celebration of water being preserved and celebrated in our special village.